GWC-DCMB/GWC-DCMB/CONTRIBUTING.md

 ### Things to keep in mind
 1. **Working Memory** - this is one common impairment that affects people with multiple mental illnesses/learning disabilities (ADHD, Autism, Dyslexia, etc). 'working memory' refers to the ability to remember and use relevant information while in the process of completing a task.
 For example, when working on a multi-step math problem, it is your working memory which allows you to remember what happened in the previous step while you complete the current one.
 Thus, **the easier we can make it for students to remember earlier portions of an assignment while completing later ones, the more accessible the assignments will be.**

 1. **Vision** - A lot of people with learning disabilities also have pretty bad vision, and need strong glasses or contacts.
 Often this makes it hard to simply see the words on a page, and to distinguish them from one another.
 To an outsider, this can seem like an inability to read.
-But **if we can make important words seem more visually/spatially distinct, neurodiverse students may be better able to comprehend them.** This can be done by using bullet points, or selectively bolding/coloring certain important words.
+But **if we can make important words and sections seem more visually/spatially distinct, neurodiverse students may be better able to comprehend them.** This can be done by using bullet points, or selectively bolding/coloring certain important words.

+These two things are mainly what I (Katie) had in mind when developing the following ways to make lessons more accessible.

 ### Lesson Guidelines for Accessibility